What to Do if You Can’t Afford Car Insurance

 How to Afford Car Insurance: Bottom Line

 Car insurance premiums depend on factors like age, location and coverage levels.
-Start by comparing quotes, seeking discounts and considering pay-per-mile policies.
-By exploring these options, you can find a policy that fits your budget and provides the coverage you need.
+Start by comparing quotes, looking for discounts and considering pay-per-mile policies.
+By exploring these options, you find a policy that fits your budget and provides the coverage you need.

 What to Do if You Can't Afford Car Insurance: FAQ

-Struggling to afford car insurance can be tough, but there are strategies to manage costs.
-Here are common questions about lowering premiums, exploring discounts and understanding alternative coverage options.
+Struggling to afford car insurance is tough, but there are strategies to manage costs.
+Common questions about lowering premiums, exploring discounts and understanding alternative coverage options:

 Do I still need car insurance if I don’t drive often?